-Absence and Tardiness
+1.2 Absence and Tardiness

 When a student must be absent from school, parents are asked to call the school each day the student will be absent.
 Upon returning to school, the student must bring a note, signed by the parent, or a medical excuse signed and dated by a provider that describes the reason for the absence.
-If a note is not received within 3 school days of the absence, the absence will be recorded as unexcused.
+Notes should be submitted to the school registrar, and may be scanned and emailed, submitted through the Jubilee Academies website, or faxed to the school.
+If a note is not received within two school days of the absence, the absence will be recorded as unexcused.